Photographic History of Table Mountain

 Early in January 2009, I received an e-mail from Priscilla Edson

-We had a long conversation, all with her being excited at the thought
+a long conversation, with her being excited at the thought

-in her dad!
-She told me her son, Anders, had most of his
+She told me her son Anders had most of his

-pictures, etc., and Priscilla wants to donate this material to my
+and Priscilla wanted to donate this material to my

 “Patricia is my father's sister!"
 I responded, “And this is